 Talk to your doctor about Losartan, which is used to treat high blood pressure.
 You should think about taking Losartan if you have high blood pressure.
 [15] In patients with COPD and erythrocytosis, losartan can be administered safely and efficiently to normalize hematocrit, which may eliminate the requirement for therapeutic phlebotomy.

 Eat grapefruit.
-The hematocrit may be reduced by grapefruit extract (narigin) [16].
+Grapefruit extract (narigin) may lower the hematocrit [16].
 Although there was no discernible difference between eating half or a whole grapefruit each day, the effect of grapefruit consumption on hematocrit was statistically significant at the p 0.01 level.
 However, bring up with your doctor the possibility that grapefruit may elevate drug levels in the blood.

 Monitoring and Managing High Hematocrit Levels with Testosterone Replacement Therapy

 It is essential to monitor hematocrit levels while on testosterone replacement therapy (TRT).
-Hematocrit measures the amount of red blood cells in the body and can be affected by TRT.
+TRT can have an impact on hematocrit, which measures the quantity of red blood cells in the body.
 Regular blood tests should ensure that hematocrit levels remain within normal range.
 If high hematocrit levels are detected, some steps canbe taken to manage them.

 Regular Blood Tests to Monitor Hematocrit Level: